How it worksPricingAboutNotesBook a Deal Review

 States split into three categories on doc fees, and the right script is different in each.

-• No-regulation states — the dealer can charge whatever they want as long as it's the same for every customer that day.
-This is where you see $899 and $999 doc fees on cars that cost $25,000.
+• No-regulation states — Florida (averaging $999), Georgia (~$599), and most of the South.
+The dealer can charge whatever they want as long as it's the same for every customer that day.
+This is where the highest fees in the country live.

 What's negotiable, what isn't